bryanyanay/zapata-challenge/README.md

 ### "Sorry :( Our server is at capacity right now"

-"Sorry :( Our server is at capacity right now and we are unable to process your query.
-Please try again in a few minutes?" is an error I've gotten from defog; I use their api to translate text to sql, and sometimes they just can't.
+`Sorry :( Our server is at capacity right now and we are unable to process your query.
+Please try again in a few minutes?` is an error I've gotten from defog; I use their api to translate text to sql, and sometimes they just can't.

 I guess in that case just try again in a few minutes like they say? :(